degerli/ReversiSharpClient/README.md

 ReversiSharpClient
 ==================

-An MS.Net C# client for the reversi stadium written by Fırat Küçük
+An REST API client for the reversi stadium written in MS.Net C#.